MFlores01/airepublic_project1_submission/README.md

-# airepublic_project1_submission
+# AI Republic Project 1 (HuggingFace Gemma Model)

 A chatbot trained on gemma2b-it fine-tuned on a dataset containing questions and answers regarding mental health conversations.

 ## Model Summary

 This model is a fine-tuned version of gemma-2b-it for mental health counseling conversations.
-It was fine-tuned on the Amod/Mental Health Counseling Conversations dataset, which contains dialogues related to mental health counseling.
+It was fine-tuned on the "Amod/Mental Health Counseling Conversations dataset", which contains dialogues related to mental health counseling.
+Access the dataset through this link: https://huggingface.co/datasets/Amod/mental_health_counseling_conversations

 ## Use Cases